 (TVM - 1974) Dir.
 Curtis Harrington

 A true fan of the classic horror era, Harrington single-handedly rescued James Whale's OLD DARK HOUSE (1932) from the edge of the lost film void and here he salvages the gloriously sinister Gale Sondergaard from the blacklist, giving her a job as owner of 'The Sorcerer's Shop' an occult bookstore owner, with ample room to flash her evil smile, dish out tarot fortunes (guess what card is drawn for the nosy archaeologist?) and generally carry on in great scenes of Mephistophelean relish and coded lesbian vibery.
 Harrington also gives us Kent Smith, finally getting his comeuppance for trying to keep a kitten in a box all day at work as the dopey architect in the original CAT PEOPLE by getting murdered while archiving the collection of an already murdered Egyptologist collector.
 Each time... a cat silhouette!

-An appraiser archiving the collection of a recently murdered Egyptologist, Smith's murder leads the investigating detective Marco (Stuart Whitman) onto the trail of a missing cat amulet; the trail leads to 'The Sorcerer's Shop," an occult bookstore run by Sondergaard in downtown LA.
-Marco recruits local archaeologist Roger Edmonds (David Heddison) to help him ID the stolen amulet and together they tool around LA, talking to each other with their great gravelly TV male 70s smoker voices.
-Don't get me started on the high whiny voices of our nonsmoker generation) and searching the flop houses and antique shops in search of the amulet and/or perps.
-What a unique experience for professor Edmonds!
+Investigating detective Marco (Stuart Whitman) realizes the murders center around a missing cat amulet; the trail leads to 'The Sorcerer's Shop," since Sondergaard used to deal in hot jewelry.
+Marco recruits a local archaeologist Roger Edmonds (David Heddison) to help him ID the stolen amulet and together they tool around LA, talking to each other with their great gravelly TV male 70s smoker voices.
+Don't get me started on the high whiny voices of our nonsmoker generation) and searching the flop houses and antique shops in search of the amulet and/or recently flush winos What a unique experience for professor Edmonds!
 Turned on by the mystery (Agatha Christie is his favorite author, he tells Marco) vibes with the shy cute new clerk at Sondergaard's store, 'Rena' (Meredith Baxter), little guessing the occult connection.